Kerala Yukthivadi Sangham: History

-In 1935 a Yukthivadi Sangham was registered at Cochin M. C. Joseph as secretary and Panampilly Govinda Menon as treasurer.
+In 1935 a Yukthivadi Sangham was registered at Kochi, M. C. Joseph as secretary and Panampilly Govinda Menon as treasurer.
 M. C. Joseph managed Yukthivadi magazine without any interruption For forty five years until June 1974.

-The existing Kerala Yukthivadi Sangham (KYS) was formed at Kozikode in 1969 May Adv.
+The existing Kerala Yukthivadi Sangham (KYS) was formed at Kozhikode in 1969 May Adv.
 M. Prabha as president and P.S.
 Raman Kutty as Secretary.
 Yukthi Darsanam is the philosophical text of KYS.
 Many militant rationalists like MBK, Joseph Edamaruku, P.V.
 Velayudhan Pilla, U.Kalanadhan, Pavanan, Johnson Eyeroor, Padmanabhan Pallath, Gangan Azikode, Rajagopal Vakathanam, Dhanuvachapuram Sukumaran, Sabhari Girish, Adv.
 Anil Kumar etc. had led the KYS in different times.

 The organization publishes a monthly magazine, Yukthirekha in Malayalam and a quarterly The Secular Humanist in English.
 The well-known rationalist Pavanan was founder and editor of Yukithirekha and was president of the organization for several years.
 Other presidents have included U. Kalanathan.

 Like many rationalist organizations in India they conduct demonstrations to expose god men as frauds.
 They also support those who defy fundamentalist taboos and support inter-caste marriages.
 They have also been involved in public debate over school textbooks.

 The organization claims over 3,000 members across Kerala.